Denis-Tojaga/Denis-Tojaga/README.md

-- 📚 I’m currently learning C# and MySQL 🤓
+- 📚 I’m currently learning React Native and MySQL 🤓
 - 💻 I’m open for any kind of collaboration
 - 💬 Ask me about anything
 - 📌 2021 Goals: Contribute more and improve my skills